pi-star-2025/pi_star/Biology + Chemistry/molecules/viscosity.md

 Viscosity indicates quantum spinning in molecules.

-Visosity of oxygen-derived molecules indicate how much social intelligence the molecules have at a quantum level.
+Viscosity of oxygen-derived molecules indicate how much social intelligence the molecules have at a quantum level.

 For example honey and saliva spin more than water, and as a result the oxygen (force of 4) has more intelligence.